jraller/Vote/README.md

  - Disqualify candidates.
 For example if they have won an earlier election to a different position
 	- Calculation pauses at ties to allow the user to decided what to do
 	- handles weighted votes if numeric values are present in the first column
-	- handles comma and tab delimited input
+	- handles comma, tab, and pipe delimited input
 	- produces both tabular and graphical results

 	![Example](https://raw.github.com/jraller/vote/master/docs/example.png)